Visual arts: Origins and early history

 Like drawing, painting has its documented origins in caves and on rock faces.
-The finest examples, believed by some to be 32,000 years old, are in the Chauvet and Lascaux caves in southern France.
-In shades of red, brown, yellow and black, the paintings on the walls and ceilings are of bison, cattle, horses and deer.
+The earliest known cave paintings, dating to between 32,000-30,000 years ago, are found in the Chauvet cave in southern France; the celebrated polychrome murals of Lascaux date to around 17,000–15,500 years ago.
+In shades of red, brown, yellow and black, the paintings on the walls and ceilings depict bison, cattle (aurochs), horses and deer.

 Paintings of human figures can be found in the tombs of ancient Egypt.
-In the great temple of Ramses II, Nefertari, his queen, is depicted being led by Isis.
+In the great temple of Ramesses II, Nefertari, his queen, is depicted being led by Isis.
 The Greeks contributed to painting but much of their work has been lost.
 One of the best remaining representations are the Hellenistic Fayum mummy portraits.
 Another example is mosaic of the Battle of Issus at Pompeii, which was probably based on a Greek painting.
 Greek and Roman art contributed to Byzantine art in the 4th century BC, which initiated a tradition in icon painting.